xmos/sw_usb_audio/doc/rst/api_user_functions.rst

 Audio streaming notification
 ----------------------------

-They functions can be useful for mute lines, indication LEDs etc.
+The functions listed below can be useful for mute lines, indication LEDs etc.

 .. doxygenfunction:: UserAudioStreamStart
 .. doxygenfunction:: UserAudioStreamStop